arnodelorme/neurofeedbacklab/README.md

 # Platform

-Tested on Mac and PC but should run on other platforms.
+Tested on Windows.
+It should run on Mac if you can find the LSL drivers for your hardware.

 # Publication